ramiropolla/ffglitch.org/_posts/2020-09-06-cat_videos.md

   done
 ```

-I'll give a brief explanation of each option passed to FFmpeg:
+I'll give a brief explanation of each option passed to `ffgac`:
 - `-an`                disable audio since we only care about cats for now
 - `-vcodec mpeg2video` use MPEG-2 as output codec
 - `-f rawvideo`        output file as raw [MPEG transport stream](https://en.wikipedia.org/wiki/MPEG_transport_stream) (cats don't like avi or anything else)
-- `-mpv_flags +nopimb` this option is ffglitch-specific, it will make FFmpeg not use intra macroblocks for predictive frames and this is awesome (if you want to know exactly what this changes, repeat this entire post without this option and you will see)
+- `-mpv_flags +nopimb` this option is ffgac-specific, it will make `ffgac` not use intra macroblocks for predictive frames and this is awesome (if you want to know exactly what this changes, repeat this entire post without this option and you will see)
 - `-qscale:v 6`        (tweakable) quality factor: the greater the number, the lower the quality, the blockier the cats
 - `-r 30`              (tweakable) set frame rate to 30 frames per second
 - `-g 90`              (tweakable, may be entirely omitted) output an I frame at every 90 frames (3 seconds)